Guile-PAM Manual

 This document describes Guile-PAM version 0.0.1, a way to write, configure, and maintain your system’s Pluggable Authentication Module’s (PAM) in GNU Guile.

-Please don’t mind the occasional Guile warnings.
+Please don’t mind an occasional Guile warning.
 Guile-PAM works great!

 The GNU Autoconf macro GUILE_FLAGS requires two files from Gnulib that for some reason are not provided automatically.
 The missing files can be added via your distribution’s build system.
 Here is how we do it in GNU Guix: